pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 My father is a *tall* man.
 My village has *narrow* roads.
 These bananas are very *raw*.
-My Grandfather sat on a *broken* chair.
+My grandfather sat on a *broken* chair.
 I lost my *gold* bracelet.
 ```